Family Law · Child Support

 In Allegheny County, child support matters are typically addressed through the Domestic Relations Section.
 A conference officer reviews income documentation, applies the guideline formula, and issues a recommended order.

 Either parent has twenty days to file exceptions and request review by a judge.
+If circumstances change after the order is entered, either parent may petition to modify the support order.
 If no exceptions are filed, the recommendation becomes the order of court.

 This article was written by Stephen H. Lebovitz, attorney at Lebovitz & Lebovitz, P.A., a Pittsburgh law firm representing clients in child support, custody, divorce, and related family law matters throughout Allegheny County and Western Pennsylvania.